kubecost/docs/aws-amp-integration.md

 If the above queries fail, check the following:

-1. Check logs of the sigv4proxy container (may be Kubecost deployment or Prometheus Server deployment depending on your setup):
+1. Check logs of the `sigv4proxy` container (may be the Kubecost deployment or Prometheus Server deployment depending on your setup):

 ```bash
 kubectl logs deployments/$KUBECOST_DEPLOYMENT -c sigv4proxy --tail -1